Filtering data on a dashboard

 -

-Select additional filters for the
+Select the

-- In the layers list,
+- in the

-icon next to the filter name.
+To reset a filter, open the Slice Filter widget and click icon next to the filter name.
 To delete the filter, click

-icon next to its name and select Delete or clear the checkbox for the required filter in the list.
+icon next to its name and select Delete or clear the checkbox for the filter in the list.

-Filtering through a timeline
+Filtering via the timeline

-If you uploaded a data file that contains an attribute of the Date type, you can filter the data from the sample by this attribute using the Timeline widget.
-The dashboard scene displays data for the selected time period.
+If you uploaded a data file that contains an attribute of the Date type, you can filter sample data by this attribute using the Timeline widget.
+The dashboard scene will display data for the selected period.
+For more details, see the Timeline instruction.

 What's next?